 He was hailed as one of the most inspiring next-generation riders and has not looked back since.
 Not one to hang around, the Frenchman continued to establish himself as the world’s top rider.
 Matthias now virtually dominates the BMX Flatland world stage, and has enthusiastically been crossing over the disciplines of flatland and street.

-2013 is his best season so far: after totally dedicating his time to BMX and improving his street riding, he won the Dew Tour, the Bike Days, the Astrolabe, the Revolkon and the O’marisquino, and topped it up with a title of vice-champion at the BMX World Championships in flatland.
+2013 was his best season so far: after totally dedicating his time to BMX and improving his street riding, he won the Dew Tour, the Bike Days, the Astrolabe, the Revolkon and the O’marisquino, and topped it up with a title of vice-champion at the BMX World Championships in flatland.